hackclub/hackclub/workshops/fetch_a_hack_clubber/README.md

 ### Displaying our data

-In Next.js we can use any variable in our page using by putting it in curly braces (`{}`).
+In Next.js we can use any variable in our page by putting it in curly braces (`{}`).
 For example if we wanted to use the person's username we could use `{props.user.username}`.

 Let's get started by changing `sampoder` to `{props.user.username}` in our `h1` tag.
 Try reloading the site, you should now see a random username on every new load.
 Can you do the same by changing the source image for the avatar?
 The variable is `{props.user.avatar}`.

 Now we need to change the links to use our variables.
 This is a bit more of a challenge, we're going to want to replace `{"https://hackclub.slack.com/team/USNPNJXNX"}` with `{"https://hackclub.slack.com/team/" + props.user.slack}` to get the Slack link to work.
-Knowing that our Scrapbook username is `props.user.scrapbook` can you do the same for the Scrapbook link?
+Knowing that our Scrapbook username is `props.user.scrapbook`, can you do the same for the Scrapbook link?

 At the moment your code inside `main` should look like: